Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 Consume fewer calories than you burn, and you will lose weight, regardless of the time you take your meals.

-8) Lifting weights makes women bulk up
+8) Weight lifting makes women bulk up

-An individual’s ability to build muscle is also largely determined by genetic factors.
+An individual’s ability to build muscle is also primarily determined by genetic factors.
 It’s said that fewer than 1% of women and 10% of men can develop bulk to that extent, so some bodybuilders resort to taking steroids and growth hormones.

 Regular weight lifting sessions will improve your strength, define your muscles, and help you lose weight by burning calories.